Frances Houghton

-Frances Houghton MBE is a 5 time Olympic rower (2000–2016), 4 times World Champion and 3 times Olympic Silver medallist.

-She now mentors elite athletes and works as a professional chef.
+Frances Houghton is a former British rower who mentors elite athletes and works as a professional chef.

 Early life

 Houghton was born in Oxford, and started her rowing at the Dragon School, before moving on to The King's School, Canterbury, making her Junior International debut in 1995.
 She graduated from King's College London in 2003 with a BA in Hispanic Studies, having taken a sabbatical to prepare for the Olympic Games in Sydney.

-On return from Sydney, in October 2000, Frances set her sights on competing at 5 Olympic Games.

 Rowing career

-Frances was the first British woman ever to be selected for 5 Olympic Games in rowing and retired on the Olympic podium in Rio in 2016 having made history as a part of the first ever British Women's Eight to win an Olympic medal, and as the longest ever serving member of the British Rowing Team.
+Houghton was the first British woman to be selected for five Olympic Games in rowing and retired on the Olympic podium in 2016 as part of the first British Women's Eight to win an Olympic medal, and as the longest-serving member of the British Rowing Team.